sergiunagy/findashboard/README.md

 - Image build is enabled and the images are bind-mounted to local host source folders.
 - Hot-replace is enbabled for all services.
 - Uses an in-mem database solution, preloaded with a couple of samples to facilitate quick tests during development.

+Run from the deploy folder with:

+                docker compose --profile dev up

 #### Test